kslg/flask-sqlalchemy-tskmangr-crud/RDBMS 17: Putting the Basics into Place.md

 ------

+`templates > base.html`

-Finally, we need to render some sort of front-end template to verify that the application is running successfully.
+Finally, we `need to render some sort of front-end template to verify that the application is running successfully`.
-Within our taskmanager package, let's create a new directory called 'templates', which is where Flask looks for any HTML templates to be rendered.
+Within our taskmanager package, let's create a new directory called `'templates'`, which is `where Flask looks for any HTML templates to be rendered`.
-Then, within this templates directory, we will create a new file called base.html, which is what will be rendered from our routes.py file.
+Then, within this templates directory, we will create a new file called `base.html`, which is `what will be rendered from our routes.py file`.

+We'll keep it simple for now, and generate a basic HTML template by typing html:5, then hitting the tab key.

+Attempt to run this application from within the Terminal.
+We can type `python3 run.py` in order to launch our main file, `which will import the necessary taskmanager package and all of its dependencies we've specified.`

+Note: If you happen to see a `warning about Track Modifications for SQLAlchemy`, this can be ignored, as they will eventually disable this in the future.